 In 2023, the data center industry in Norway employed 646 full-time staff, including consultants.
 The industry also engaged 1699 employees at 810 subcontractors.
 This gives a total of over 2300 individuals dedicated directly to this sector.
 These employment figures highlight the industry’s significant contribution to the Norwegian job market.

 The local economic impact is even more important.
-For instance, Green Mountain is currently building a data center outside Hamar, OSL2-Hamar.
+For instance, Green Mountain is currently building a data center outside Hamar, OSL-Hamar.
 Menon Economics conducted an economic impact analysis on this project.
-Their findings indicate that the operation of OSL2-Hamar is projected to contribute NOK 260 million annually to the Norwegian GDP.
+Their findings indicate that the operation of OSL-Hamar is projected to contribute NOK 260 million annually to the Norwegian GDP.
 Post-construction, the data center is expected to provide employment for 350 full-time equivalent positions.
 Furthermore, the spending of these employees on goods and services will bolster employment in adjacent sectors too.
 It is estimated that this indirect consumption will support an additional 55 jobs in the local economy.

 The global data center industry is experiencing strong growth, with an expected annual revenue increase of around 10 percent until 2030.
 Growth in Norway is predicted at the same level.
 Fueling this expansion are the advancements in digitalization, particularly in artificial intelligence (AI) and High-Performance Computing (HPC).